top of page

 Up close views of the Maras Salt Mines

 Traveling to Peru?
 Does Maras have your attention?
-If you answered yes to either of these questions then read on to learn more about my visit to The Maras Salt Mines of Peru!
+If you answered yes to either of these questions then read on to learn more about my visit to the infamous salt mines of Peru!

 You'll notice some links and advertisements from partner or affiliate sites throughout this post.
 I typically earn a small commission on any purchases made through those links at no additional cost to you.
 If you check those out, great.
 If not, I'm still happy you're here!

 The Maras Salt Mines are about 90 minutes driving from Cusco.
-Your best options to get to Maras include rented car, bus, taxi, colectivo or tour company.
+Your best options to get to here include rented car, bus, taxi, colectivo or tour company.

-Since we didn't have a rental car and already had a good dialogue going with Alpaca we had them book us for a day trip that involved visiting Maras, Moray and Pisac on the same day.
-In other words we went the tour company route.
+Since we didn’t have a rental car and already had a good dialogue going with Alpaca we had them book us for a day trip that involved visiting Maras, Moray and the ruins of Pisac on the same day.
+In other words, we went the tour company route.

-Not only are the Salt Mines of Maras fun to visit but the salt also makes for a great souvenir.
-The locals here benefit greatly from having tourism associated with the salt mines.
+Not only are the Salt Mines of Maras fun to visit but the salt also makes for a great souvenir and the locals here benefit greatly from having tourism associated with the salt mines.

-They benefit first from the entrance fee - which was 10 soles or about $2-3 USD.
-They also benefit from selling the salt to visitors.
+They benefit first from the entrance fee – which was 10 soles or about $2-3 USD.
+They also benefit from selling the salt to visitors of the mine.

 Personally I left with some pink salt for cooking, a large decorative piece of salt taken from the mines and some chocolates.